Supporting the faculty

 In addition, our Course Enrichment program provides funds to faculty who wish to enrich their classes through, e.g., field trips, visiting speakers, etc.

 The Center has funds to support mounting a Conference at Colby.
-Interested faculty should email Program Coordinator, Megan Fossa.
+Interested faculty should email Assistant Director, Megan Fossa.
 We also support faculty research in the Environmental Humanities through a yearlong Faculty Seminar.
 We then welcome scholars from across the country and around the globe to interact with Colby faculty through a Summer Institute in Environmental Humanities.

 As part of our commitment to developing greater faculty expertise in environmental humanities, particularly in the employment of digital humanities methods and tools, the Center offers summer grants to faculty enabling those interested in the environmental digital humanities to attend conferences and workshops to build their skills.